apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `sessionLogLevel`

-📌 Logging level for the broadcast session.
+Logging level for the broadcast session.
+Can be changed after broadcast session initialization.

 | Type | Required | Platform | Default value |
 | :---: | :---: | :---: | :---: |